Jim Gordon (character): Early characterizations

-Post-Crisis and Zero Hour
+Post-Crisis

 Batman: Year One

 The post-Crisis version of the character was introduced in the 1987 storyline Batman: Year One, written by Frank Miller.
 In this version, James W. Gordon is transferred back to Gotham City after spending more than 15 years in Chicago.
 A man of integrity, Gordon finds that Batman is his only ally against the corrupt administration, which is in the pocket of mob boss Carmine Falcone.
 One of the most significant differences in this version is that Batman is never deputized and Gordon's relationship with him is kept out of the public eye whenever possible.
 It is also added that he is a special forces veteran who is capable in hand-to-hand combat; he retaliates against an intimidation attempt by corrupt fellow officers with equal violence.
 He is depicted as having an extra-marital affair with a fellow detective, Sarah Essen.
 Gordon breaks off their affair after being blackmailed by the corrupt police commissioner, Gillian B. Loeb.
-Falcone sends his nephew, Johnny Viti, to kill Gordon's wife and son; Batman saves them, however, and helps Gordon expose Loeb's corruption.
+Falcone sends his nephew Johnny Viti to kill Gordon's wife and son; Batman saves them, however, and helps Gordon expose Loeb's corruption.
 After Loeb resigns, Gordon is promoted to captain.

 The 1998 miniseries Gordon of Gotham takes place nearly 20 years prior to the current events of the DC Universe and two months before his arrival in Gotham in Batman: Year One.
 It reveals that Gordon, during his tenure in Chicago, struggled with his wife over conceiving a child while taking night classes in criminology.
 He becomes a minor celebrity after a foiling a late-night robbery attempt.
 When he decides to investigate a corrupt fellow officer, however, the officer and his cronies assault him, and the police department discredits him in order to cover up the scandal.
 Gordon then uncovers evidence of rigging in the city council election and brings down two of his fellow officers, which leads to his commander transferring him to Gotham.